What is Klinefelter syndrome?

 If your son has been diagnosed with Klinefelter syndrome:

 - Recognize your feelings.
 It is natural for parents to feel that they have done something to cause Klinefelter syndrome.
-But this condition is a genetic disorder and was beyond anyone's control.
+But this condition is beyond anyone's control.
 Allow yourself time to deal with your feelings, and talk with your son's doctor about your concerns.

-- Educate yourself about the disorder.
+- Educate yourself about this condition.
 The common problem for parents is fear of the unknown.
 Educating yourself will help you learn how to help your son.

 - Support your son.
 Provide education appropriate for his age about Klinefelter syndrome and give him the emotional support and encouragement he needs.
 Remind him that most men who have Klinefelter syndrome go through life with few problems.